 Dr. Johnson interviews Kidpower Founder and Executive Director Irene van der Zande to introduce the 7 steps parents can take to keep their children safe from harm and to prepare them to take charge of their own well being.
 Produced by Harold Johnson, Emeritus Professor of Education, in collaboration with Kidpower International; Hands and Voices, the largest advocacy organization for families with children who are hard of hearing or deaf; and Described and Captioned Media Program (DCMP).

-To see the very professional closed Captioning provided by DCMP, please select the View on YouTube option and then click on CC link under the video.
+To see the professional Closed Captioning provided by DCMP, select the View on YouTube option, and then select the CC option at the bottom right corner of the video player.

-View the entire series as a Playlist, or select individual videos below.
+View the entire series as a Playlist on YouTube, or select individual videos below.

 Dr. Harold Johnson introduces the series and together with Irene van der Zande, provides an overview of Kidpower’s 7 Strategies for Keeping Your Child Safe.